In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 Dr. Kristin can examine your pet, discuss your goals and needs, answer questions and give recommendations on a plan for hospice or palliative care or home euthanasia.

-If you are a new client, please register here.
-Then, please give us a call (217-279-4500) or email (info@pawsathomevet.com) to arrange a time for Dr. Kristin to come to your home for an initial assessment or home euthanasia.
+- Then, call or text (217-279-4500) or you can email (info@pawsathomevet.com) to arrange a time for Dr. Kristin to come to your home for an initial assessment or a home euthanasia.

 Do I need to be a current client of Paws at Home in order to receive euthanasia services?